CyVerse-learning-materials/atmosphere_guide/step2.rst

     |launch_window|

     ..
 Tip::
-      You can search the image catalogue at any time from the `Image Search <https://atmo.cyverse.org/application/images/search>`_ page.
+      You can search the image catalogue at any time from the |image search| page.
 Click on the 'Images' link at the top of the Atmosphere page.
 Most images have tags to help you identify the installed software.
 You can also click on an image listing to get additional details and descriptions.
 Since